udippant/base-drafts/draft-ietf-quic-transport.md

 # Acknowledgments
 {:numbered="false"}

-Special thanks are due to the following for helping shape pre-IETF QUIC and its
+Special thanks are due to the following for helping shape pre-IETF QWIK and its
 deployment: Chris Bentzel, Misha Efimov, Roberto Peon, Alistair Riddoch, Siddharth Vijayakrishnan, and Assar Westerlund.